sukykaur/AzureGDPR/DWoverview.md

 For users of Azure SQL Database, DDM can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
 This can help with the identification of personal data qualifying for GDPR protection, and for reducing access such that it does not exit the database via unauthorized access. **Note: Customers will need to adjust DDM settings to adhere to their database schema.**

 #### Security

+**Azure Security Center**: Azure Security Center enables customers to monitor traffic, collect logs, and analyze these data sources for threats.
+For incidents in which Microsoft holds some or all of the responsibility to respond, Microsoft has established a detailed [Security Incident Response Management process specific to Azure](https://gallery.technet.microsoft.com/Azure-Security-Response-in-dd18c678).

 **Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

 **Patch Management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
 This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.